 How to make low carb lemon cookies

 To make the cookies, first whisk together the flours, baking powder, and salt.
-Second, in another large bowl, beat the butter and sweetener about 3 minutes until it comes together then add in the eggs one at a time, beating each one in before adding another.
-It helps if they’re room temperature.
+Second, in another large bowl, beat the butter and sweetener for about 3 minutes until it comes together then add in the eggs one at a time, beating each one in before adding another.
+It helps if they’re at room temperature.

 Next, add in the mascarpone cheese, lemon juice, and zest, and mix it with your hand or standing mixer until the mixture is smooth with no lumps.